Back to Learning Center

 What Choices Do You Have in Texas When Divorce Is Not an Option?

 Chandler Rice Winslow | September 26, 2022

 Unlike many other states, there is no such thing as a “legal separation” in Texas.
 In Texas, you are either married or not.

-When children are involved, parents are also not without options.
-In Texas, spouses have the ability to determine their respective parenting rights without having to go through a formal legal divorce.
+When children are involved, parents also have options to determine their respective parental rights and duties.
+In Texas, spouses can reach agreements concerning these parenting rights without having to go through a formal legal divorce.
 The tool for this is known as an Order Affecting Parent-Child relationship.

-Just as a “custody order” or child support order is enforceable for families that have been legally divorced, the Order Affecting Parent-Child Relationship is also enforceable, without having to go through an unwanted divorce.
-It sets forth each parent’s right to make decisions for the children (including the ability to continue to make joint decisions), as well as each parent’s right to have time with the children and each parties’ obligations in terms of financially supporting their children now and into the future.
-This allows the couple the option to separate without having to be formally divorced, yet protects their most precious assets, their relationship with their children.
+Just as a “custody order” or child support order is enforceable for families that have been legally divorced, the Order Affecting Parent-Child Relationship is also enforceable without having to go through an unwanted divorce.
+These types of orders can be utilized to set forth each parent’s right to make decisions for the children (including the ability to continue to make joint decisions), each parent’s respective parenting time with the children, and each party’s obligations in terms of financially supporting their children now and into the future.
+The Order Affecting Parent Child allows the couple the option to separate without having to be formally divorced, yet protects their most precious assets, their relationship with their children.

 Whether you are interested in solidifying agreements you have with your spouse concerning your finances or your children, it is always important to ensure that your legal documents are binding.
 The attorneys at Goranson Bain Ausley are skilled drafters of both postmarital agreements and orders in suit affecting the parent-child relationship.